Payment Card Industry Data Security Standard: History

 The intentions of each were roughly similar: to create an additional level of protection for card issuers by ensuring that merchants meet minimum levels of security when they handle payment cards and related account information.
 As payment card fraud rose in the late 1990s and early 2000s, the major payment card brands felt a growing need to streamline and unify these information security standards.
-To address interoperability problems among the existing standards, the combined effort by the principal credit-card organizations resulted in the release of version 1.0 of PCI DSS in December 2004.
-PCI DSS has since been implemented and followed worldwide.
+Each program had its own methods and guidance regarding compliance validation, assessments, and requirements.
+To address interoperability problems among the existing standards, the combined effort by these payment card brands resulted in the release of version 1.0 of PCI DSS in December 2004.
+The main payment card brands then founded the Payment Card Industry Security Standards Council (PCI SSC) and aligned their policies to create the PCI DSS.
+PCI DSS has since been implemented and followed by numerous organizations around the world.

-The Payment Card Industry Security Standards Council (PCI SSC) was then formed, and these companies aligned their policies to create the PCI DSS.
-MasterCard, American Express, Visa, JCB International and Discover Financial Services established the PCI SSC in September 2006 as an administrative and governing entity that mandates the evolution and development of the PCI DSS.
+MasterCard, American Express, Visa, JCB International and Discover Financial Services established the PCI SSC in September 2006 as a global administrative and governing entity that mandates the evolution and development of the PCI DSS.
 Independent private organizations can also participate in PCI development as part of the PCI Security Standards Council Participating Organization Program.
 To join that program, organizations must register as a PCI SSC Participating Organization (PO).
 Each participating organization joins a SIG (Special Interest Group) and contributes to activities mandated by the group.

 The PCI DSS is a living document that is regularly updated by the PCI Security Standards Council.
 The PCI SSC releases major version updates, such as version 4.0, approximately every few years.
 Minor updates, such as version 4.0.1, are released more frequently and typically add small changes or clarifications.
 When updates are released, organizations have a transition period during which they must become familiar with the new changes and begin ensuring compliance with the current version.
 During the transition period, organizations are only required to be compliant with either the current version or the previous version.
 The following versions of the PCI DSS have been made available: